 6 Mediterranean Quality Status Report 2017, Barcelona Convention

 7 MedCruise, 2018.
 2018 Statistics.
-Cruise activities in MedCruise ports for the Mediterranean Sea (REMPEC), the IMO, UNEP/MAP and other key stakeholders in the Mediterranean, including IPIECA.
+Cruise activities in MedCruise ports

 8 REMPEC (2020).
 Study on trends and outlook of marine pollution from ships and activities and of maritime traffic and offshore activities in the Mediterranean